sajeewaml9930/sajeewaml9930/README.md

 <hr>

 <p>
-<li>🌱 I'm 3rd year undergraduate in Software Engineering BEng Honours in University of Westminster affiliated with Informatics Institute of Technology.</li>
-<li>✨ I’ve always been a great problem solver, an independent introvert, and a technophile obsessed with the latest devices.
-Looking for opportunities to apply my technical knowledge to build things to solve the problems facing the world today</li>
+I am a tech enthusiast with a strong passion for mastering software development and machine learning engineering.
+I hold a B.Sc.
+(Hons) in Software Engineering from the University of Westminster, London, affiliated with the Informatics Institute of Technology, Sri Lanka.
+With practical experience spanning roles such as IT Project Manager, Associate Software Engineer, and Software Engineer Intern at AleneSoft Pvt Ltd, I am driven to leverage my expertise to deliver impactful solutions, contribute to organizational growth, and continue advancing my skills in innovative technologies.
 <li>📬 Reach me out on <a href="https://www.linkedin.com/in/sajeewa-logus-025885176/">Linkedin</i></a> </li>
 </p>